marcelschoen/retro-io/README.md

 As a simple proof-of-concept and utility, the code will come as an executable Jar and contain a simple GUI tool that allows to load an image file and extract its contents.

+### Web app planned

+A web application which allows to use the library functionality from within a web browser is currently planned.

 ## API / Usage

 To use the library in your own code to read an image file, you need the following classes / interface: